 Does real-time previews sound good?
 How about real time previews with internationalisation built-in?
 How about real time previews with internationalisation built-in with the capabilities to create landing pages on the fly that tailor for your clients?

 It's such an impressive content management system that we've used it on the Roboto website, and consistently scaled content effortlessly and swapped, chopped and changed throughout to match our ever evolving needs.
-It really is the gold standard of CMS', so much so that it's won nearly
+It really is the gold standard of CMS', so much so that it's won nearly every award for it on G2

 Performance where it counts